sneexy-boi/el-dotfiles/README.md

 using the Breeze Snow Cursors:

-install with your package manager
+install with your package manager lol